MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcdropdowntoolbarbutton-class.md

  Nonzero if the button processes the help message; otherwise 0.

 ### Remarks
- This method extends the base class implementation ( [CMFCToolBarButton::OnContextHelp](../../mfc/reference/cmfctoolbarbutton-class.md#oncontexthelp)) by calling the [CMFCDropDownToolbarButton::OnClick](#onclick) method with *bDelay* set to `FALSE`.
+ This method extends the base class implementation ( [CMFCToolBarButton::OnContextHelp](../../mfc/reference/cmfctoolbarbutton-class.md#oncontexthelp)) by calling the [CMFCDropDownToolbarButton::OnClick](#onclick) method with *bDelay* set to FALSE.
 This method returns the value that is returned by [CMFCDropDownToolbarButton::OnClick](#onclick).

- For more information about the `WM_HELPHITTEST message, see` [TN028: Context-Sensitive Help Support](../../mfc/tn028-context-sensitive-help-support.md).
+ For more information about the WM_HELPHITTEST message, see [TN028: Context-Sensitive Help Support](../../mfc/tn028-context-sensitive-help-support.md).

 ##  <a name="oncustomizemenu"></a>  CMFCDropDownToolbarButton::OnCustomizeMenu
  Modifies the provided menu when the application displays a shortcut menu on the parent toolbar.